Diamondbacks vs. Phillies Player Props Betting Odds

 Gurriel Stats

-- Gurriel has collected 52 hits with 13 doubles, a triple, eight home runs and 13 walks.
+- Gurriel has put up 53 hits with 14 doubles, a triple, eight home runs and 13 walks.
 He has driven in 27 runs with one stolen base.

-- Gurriel has recorded at least one hit in 12 straight games.
-During his last 10 outings he is hitting .366 with five doubles, three home runs, two walks and eight RBI.
+- Gurriel will look for his 14th straight game with a hit in this contest.
+In his last 10 games he is batting .357 with five doubles, three home runs, two walks and eight RBI.

 Gurriel Recent Games